 The term “black opal” is often also used (even by jewelers) for light opal stones that have exceptionally deep, rich colorplay covering most of its visible surface; in other words the lighter base color can hardly be seen.
 However, if held up to a light source the stone will be translucent (light will glow through it).
 This assumes of course that the stone in question is solid (not a doublet or triplet).
 These “black opals” are actually light opals that have an especially dark and consistent colorplay.
-The stone below is one such opal, visually classified as black but it is translucent when held up to the light.
+The stone above is one such opal, visually classified as black but it is translucent when held up to the light.

 Semi-Black Opal: These opals were discovered in Australia in the 1930s.
 They are distinguished from true black opals by the fact that they are slightly more transparent (more light will be visible through it from behind) because their body color is a medium grey rather than dark grey or black.
 Sometimes a black crystal opal may be described as a semi-black opal if it is more translucent than transparent.